rwoodry/Woodry_Curtis_Winawer_2025/README.md

 OpenNeuro:

 ## Paper Figures
+Data & code required for reproducing the figures can be found on OSF (linked above).

-The scripts used to generate the figures in the paper are located in /paper/figures.
+The scripts used to generate the figures in the paper are located in /figures.
 There is a jupyter notebook and a python script for each one.
 These scripts rely on dataframes (.tsv files) stored in /derivatives/dataframes.

 Dataframes necessary for each figure: